docker/docs/desktop/linux/index.md

 ---
-description: Docker Desktop for Linux Tech Preview
+description: Docker Desktop for Linux (Beta)
-keywords: docker, linux, tech preview
+keywords: docker, Desktop for linux, beta, tech preview
-title: Docker Desktop for Linux (Tech Preview)
+title: Docker Desktop for Linux (Beta)
 toc_min: 1
 toc_max: 2
 ---

-Welcome to the Docker Desktop for Linux Tech Preview.
-This Tech Preview is aimed at early adopters who would like to try an experimental build of Docker Desktop for Linux and provide feedback.
+Welcome to the Docker Desktop for Linux (Beta).
+The Beta program is aimed at early adopters who would like to try Docker Desktop for Linux and provide feedback.

 Docker Desktop is an easy-to-install application that enables you to build and share containerized applications and microservices.
 Docker Desktop for Linux